 Double cleaning of cereals (at harvesting and before feeding) allows to reduce by 20% pollution with toxins, allows to increase feed intake and get plus about 20 g of gain per day.

-The optimal mill’s settings save expenditures on electricity and provides the desirable grain crush (about 50% of fractions – <1 mm / about 40% – <2 mm / about 10% – <3 mm without halves or whole grain).
+The optimal mill’s settings save expenditures on electricity and provide the desirable grain crush (about 50% of fractions – <1 mm / about 40% – <2 mm / about 10% – <3 mm without halves or whole grain).
 The experience shows that “new” mill beaters led to a 26g a day weight gain.

 10. Identify, monitor and improve critical points